jpeaton/jpeaton.github.io/projects-wifiphisher.md

 Without it, I’m just a guy with a laptop.

-With it, I’m gain control and power on the airwaves.
+With it, I gain control and power on the airwaves.

 If you're curious, here's what they look like (TP-Link AC600):